ilikeorangutans/blog/content/posts/2024-05-05-one-billion-row-challenge-in-zig/index.md

        2.930230893 seconds time elapsed
 ```

 Unfortunately the increase in syscalls (5.6 vs 3.5 million) does not quite scale with the program runtime (50 vs 2.5 seconds).
-My next observation was that the number of executed branches was significantly higher for my first implementation:
+My next observation was that the number of executed branches was significantly higher for my first implementation.

 ```
    188,650,271,726      branches:u                       #    3.640 G/sec